Siddardha21/Siddardha21/README.md

-<h4>Developer, Designer, Photographer, Narrative genius....doing none of them well enough to commit. <br></br><br></br>Solving real world problems like my To-do-list, which has made me jack of all trades and the master of none.
+<h2>Developer, Designer, Photographer, Narrative genius....doing none of them well enough to commit. <br></br>
+Solving real world problems like my To-do-list, which has made me jack of all trades and the master of none.
 But hey i have a masters degree in "Actually Finishing Projects".
-With also a Degree in advanced procrastination and last minute all-nighters.</h4>
+With also a Degree in advanced procrastination and last minute all-nighters.</h2>

-<br></br>
-<h4>What I meant to say was I am a....
+<h4>What I meant to say was I am a....</h4>

 - 👨‍💻 Java Full Stack Developer | An enthusiast driven by curiosity and interest in a wide range of tech fields.